koinos/koinos-docs/docs/tutorials/AssemblyScript/typescript-first-smart-contract.md

 The output should read `1.0.2` or the current version of the [AS SDK CLI Node package](https://www.npmjs.com/package/@koinos/sdk-as-cli).

 For the remainder of this guide, we will be calling `koinos-sdk-as-cli` directly.
-To do this, be sure to add add `$(yarn global bin)` to your `PATH` to be able to use the CLI directly.
+To do this, be sure to add `$(yarn global bin)` to your `PATH` to be able to use the CLI directly if it hasn't done this automatically.

 You are now ready to begin using the SDK.